280north/narwhal/README.md

 * `clone`: clones a package from its version control system.
 * `catalog`: lists all packages in the catalog

+<strong>Note:</strong> on Github, relative links on this page will only work
+when viewing this page at the [canonical](tusk/blob/master/README.md) location of this file.

 Creating [packages](docs/package.md) and [catalogs](docs/catalog.md) for Tusk
 is simple.
 Tusk supports alternate and multiple-catalogs and seamless independent package installations ([seas](docs/sea.md), similar to Python